Cost of Owning a Shiba Inu

 Owning a Shiba Inu is a significant financial commitment over their 13-16 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 17-23 lbs and lifespan of 13-16 yrs, the Shiba Inu requires thoughtful care tailored to their specific breed characteristics.
+The Shiba Inu typically weighs 17-23 lbs and lives 13-16 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 The Shiba Inu's reputation in the non-sporting group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 First-Year Expenses